 How to Store Seasonal Tires and Wheels

-When to Make the Change
+When to Change Your Seasonal Tires

-Cleaner is Better
+Cleaner Is Better

 Keep Tires Covered

 Once your tires are clean and ready to be stored, put them back into the yellow Les Schwab bags after changing them out.
 If you don’t have Les Schwab bags, large garbage bags will also work.
 Depending on where you store them, do what you can to keep dust, leaves, and other materials off the tires.
-Other tips include: